mobilesec/arcface-tensorflowlite/README.md

 # ArcFace face recognition
-Implementation of the [https://openaccess.thecvf.com/content_CVPR_2019/html/Deng_ArcFace_Additive_Angular_Margin_Loss_for_Deep_Face_Recognition_CVPR_2019_paper.html](ArcFace face recognition algorithm).
-It includes a pre-trained model based on [https://arxiv.org/abs/1512.03385](ResNet50).
+Implementation of the [ArcFace face recognition algorithm](https://openaccess.thecvf.com/content_CVPR_2019/html/Deng_ArcFace_Additive_Angular_Margin_Loss_for_Deep_Face_Recognition_CVPR_2019_paper.htm).
+It includes a pre-trained model based on [ResNet50](https://arxiv.org/abs/1512.03385).

-The code is based on[https://github.com/peteryuX/arcface-tf2](peteryuX's) implementation.
+The code is based on[peteryuX's](https://github.com/peteryuX/arcface-tf2) implementation.
 Instead of using full Tensorflow for the inference, the model has been converted to a Tensorflow light model using `tf.lite.TFLiteConverter` which increased the speed of the inference by ~25%.

 ## Installation
 You can install the package through pip: